iZeaoGamer/Zector/major.md

 - Fixed /ss from not detecting commands properly.
 - Fixed /ss from not detecting faction chat, and ally chat.
 - Fixed /ss from not being disabled properly when you leave.
 So when you type /ss after you join, it'd say "Disabled socialspy".
 Now, it'll say "Enabled Social spy".
+- Show error message if used the incorrect arguments in /pvp.